sladescross/DataCamp-Git-Merge-Guide/README.md

-# How to Resolve Git Merge Conflict
+# How to Resolve Git Conflict